猫哭老鼠假慈悲

 Used to call out hypocrites who pretend to care but actually have selfish motives.
 Similar to English 'crocodile tears.'

-This colorful proverb combines humor with sharp social commentary.
-It’s one of the most vivid expressions in Chinese for calling out false sympathy.
+This proverb combines humor with social commentary.
+It’s a vivid expression for calling out false sympathy.

 English Equivalent: Crocodile Tears